 But since that dream job may never come along, or broader economic trends may make finding a job particularly difficult for all job seekers, most states eventually require unemployment benefit recipients to lower their standards.

 If you believe you were unfairly denied benefits after turning down an offer, you may appeal your claim.

 Unemployment benefits can be significant.
 They provide a means of support while you locate a suitable job and most of us have paid into the unemployment system our entire working lives.
-If you have been denied unemployment claims or have concerns that they may be denied you can contact a local attorney for a free initial case assessment to discuss how they can help you claim the benefits you deserve.
+If you've been denied unemployment claims or have concerns that they may be denied, you should contact a local labor law attorney today.

 Contact a qualified employment attorney to make sure your rights are protected.